konvajs/site/source/docs/posts/Tainted_Canvas.md

 }
 ```

+### What if it doesn't work?

-**But it may not work for all cases.
-If it doesn't work, then you have to find a way to store images somewhere else.
-Like your own domain or a hosting that allows CORS requests.**
+**It may still not work for all cases.
+If it doesn't work, then you have to configure your server in a different way (it is out of Konva scope) or you can try to store images somewhere else where CORS requests are supported.**